 Section 6.01.
 Organization and Qualification.
-GFP is a corporation duly organized, validly existing and in good standing under the laws of Kentucky and has all requisite corporate power and authority to own, lease and operate its assets, properties and business and to carry on its business as it is now being conducted, and is duly qualified and in good standing to do business in each jurisdiction in which the ownership or leasing of its properties makes such qualification necessary, except where the failure to so qualify would not have a Material Adverse Effect on GFP.
+Each of GFP, BT Holdings, Inc. and Metrum-DATATAPE, Inc. is a corporation duly organized, validly existing and in good standing under the laws of its jurisdiction of incorporation and has all requisite corporate power and authority to own, lease and operate its assets, properties and business and to carry on its business as it is now being conducted, and is duly qualified and in good standing to do business in each jurisdiction in which the ownership or leasing of its properties makes such qualification necessary, except where the failure to so qualify would not have a Material Adverse Effect on GFP.
+BT Holdings, Inc. has no assets other than cash and its rights associated with its credit facility with Bank One, Kentucky, NA (the "Bank One Facility") and any readvance by it, to its affiliates, of funds advanced thereunder, and no liabilities other than as associated with the Bank One Facility and the funds advanced thereunder.

 Section 6.02.
 Capitalization.
 The authorized capital stock of GFP consists of 1,000,000 shares of GFP Common Stock.
 As of June 30, 1997, there were (i) 315,953 shares of GFP Common Stock issued and outstanding, all of which were duly authorized, validly issued, fully paid and nonassessable and are not subject to any preemptive rights, and (ii) 6,600 shares of unissued GFP Common Stock issuable upon exercise of outstanding options under the Group Financial Partners, Inc. Stock Option Plan.
 Except as set forth in the GFP Disclosure Letter, since June 30, 1997, no shares of GFP Common Stock have been issued by GFP, except pursuant to the exercise of outstanding options in accordance with their terms, and no options have been granted and the vesting schedule of any outstanding options has not been changed (in either case, whether or not under such GFP stock option plan).
-The GFP Disclosure Letter sets forth, as of the date hereof, a true and complete list of all of the Subsidiaries of GFP (except Group Tech and the Subsidiaries of Group Tech), including the jurisdiction of incorporation or organization of each such Subsidiary and the percentage of each such Subsidiary's outstanding capital stock or other ownership interest owned by GFP or another Subsidiary of GFP or by any other Person.
+The GFP Disclosure

+Letter sets forth, as of the date hereof, a true and complete list of all of the Subsidiaries of GFP (except Group Tech and the Subsidiaries of Group Tech), including the jurisdiction of incorporation or organization of each such Subsidiary and the percentage of each such Subsidiary's outstanding capital stock or other ownership interest owned by GFP or another Subsidiary of GFP or by any other Person.
 Each of the outstanding shares of capital stock of the Subsidiaries of GFP listed on the GFP Disclosure Letter is duly authorized, validly issued, fully paid and nonassessable and is not subject to any preemptive rights.
 Except as set forth above, there are no options, warrants, voting agreements or other rights, agreements, arrangements or commitments to which GFP is a party of any character relating to the issued or unissued capital stock of, or other equity interests in, GFP or obligating GFP to grant, issue or sell any shares of the capital stock of, or other equity interests in, GFP by sale, lease, license or otherwise.
+Except as set forth in the GFP Disclosure Letter with respect to the shares of the Subsidiaries reflected on the GFP Disclosure Letter as held by GFP, GFP has good and valid title to such shares, free and clear of all Liens.